 This comment was later made by Mr. Tozzi: I don't have cost comparison data with me (from Italian companies).
 For what I remiember energy savings for monoporosa are about 25% in terms of specific consumptions of natural gas and electrical power.
 Usually total manufacturing cost is about 15% lower for monoporosa but this value depends on local cost of energy.
 As noted, double firing needs a bigger investment, a bigger covered area and more manpower.
 In general the quality of glossy tiles is better for double firing.

 A method of fabricating ceramic objects (typically brick, tile and sometimes flatware) where clay powder is pressed under high pressure (e.g. 500 kg/cm2) into metal molds.
 The binding mechanism is either water or binding additives.
 This method of production requires minimal drying facilities and len...

 The single-firing process (as opposed to Bicottura which fires twice or more times) of making tile from terra cotta clay and firing it high enough to achieve a strong and dense product.
 Normally and engobe layer is applied over the body and glaze over that.
 The technique requires considerable expert...

 'Terra Cotta' (Italian for 'cooked earth') is red burning earthenware.
 It has been made for thousands of years by indigenous cultures, most often unglazed.
 If glazed, high lead content mixtures have been traditional.
 It is fired at much lower temperatures than stoneware so, not surprisingly, it is n...

 A white or colored slip applied to clay as a coating.
-The term "slip" is often used interchangeably with this, but we think of slip more as a decorative material/process.
-The tile industry uses the largest volumes of engobe by far, these are employed as opaque barriers between less-than-white bodies...
+The term "slip" is often used interchangeably with this, but we think of slip more as a decorative, paint-on material/process.
+The tile industry uses the largest volumes of engobe by far, these are employed as opaque barriers between less-than-wh...

 In Bound Links